INTERNATIONAL BUSINESS

 In recent years, Argentina has lost market share in the supply of biofuels.
 In 2020, it led Spanish imports of biodiesel and during 2022 and 2023 it lost quota to the Netherlands, Italy and China.
 Last year, only 11.8% of demand was met by Argentina.
 “This market loss occurred largely due to the poor 2022/23 campaign as a result of the drought,” analyses Julia Adano, Lead Tax Partner and Agribusiness spokesperson at Grant Thornton Argentina.

 Photo of Julia AdanoProduction levels reached historic lows and idle biodiesel capacity reached historic highs.
-Although this year's campaign began suffered after the drought and with a lower-than-average production, but higher than in 2023, it is expected that, with an improvement in prices and commercial conditions, the export dynamic will be reactivated.”
+Although this year's campaign suffered because of the drought and had a lower-than-average production, but higher than in 2023, it is expected that, with an improvement in prices and commercial conditions, the export dynamic will be reactivated.”

 But these are not the only products from the energy and natural resources industry in which Argentina can find a market.
 Spain is the second largest vehicle manufacturer in Europe and the ninth in the world, with more than 40 models, of which more than half have an electric version.
 Both copper and national lithium can become the perfect ally of the Spanish automotive industry, to drive together the energy transition in the sector and lead the production of electric cars with lithium-ion batteries.